irrdnet/irrd/docs/admins/deployment.rst

 .. important::

     The PostgreSQL database is the only source of IRRd's data.
-    This means backups of the database should be run regularly.
+    This means you need to run regular backups of the database.
     It is also possible to restore data from recent exports, but changes made since the most recent export will be lost.